 - ¼ teaspoon kosher salt

 In the bowl of a stand mixer, cream together the butter, sugar, brown sugar and vanilla until light and airy, about 2 minutes

-In a medium-sized mixing bowl whisk together Pamela's Nut Flour Blend, cocoa powder, baking soda and salt until combined.
+In a medium-sized mixing bowl whisk together Pamela's Almond Flour, cocoa powder, baking soda and salt until combined.

 Add the dry ingredients to the butter mixture and mix until just combined.
 Add the milk and mix to combine.